Batch API

 • Create: The batch job will create new and update existing data in the specified owner.

-• Replace: The batch job will remove Attributes from existing Indicators and Groups before adding incoming Attributes.
+• Replace: The batch job will remove all Attributes from existing Indicators and Groups before adding incoming Attributes.

 • Static: The batch job will ignore incoming Attributes and not update existing Attributes added to existing Indicators and Groups.